RemyDelage/recombinaison_gc/README.md

 # recombination_gc

-The method that we use to estimate the gBGC (GC-biaised gene conversion) needs to requires a major step, which is the polarization of SNPs.
+The method that we use to estimate the gBGC (GC-biaised gene conversion) needs to requires a major step, which is the polarization of SNPs (Single Nucleotide Polymorphism).
 For that, we need to For this we need to go through several stages

 ## Get NCBI data